Conferences and Research Funding

 Honors students are encouraged to apply for funding through the Honors College.
 The College sets aside more than $10,000 in annual funds to aid students in their work.
 Priority is given to students presenting their work at Honors conference or for the funding of projects that have emerged from Honors classes or are the product of Honors thesis work.

-The Honors College asks that students who request funding to attend a conference outside of the Honors conferences or to aid in work that is not the direct product of
+The Honors College asks that students who request funding to attend a conference outside of the Honors conferences or to aid in work that is not the direct product of and Honors class or Honors thesis project also apply for funding from other sources on campus.
+The Honors College is happy to supplement these sources of funding but cannot guarantee funding for non-Honors related projects and conference travel.

 Directions for Funding of Undergraduate Conference Attendance and Presentation